zx80/flask-simple-auth/README.md

 For registration, support functions allow to hash new passwords consistently with password checks.

-[**Authorizations**](#authorization) are managed by declaring permissions on a route (eg a role name, or an object access), and relies on a supplied functions to check whether a user has this role or can access an object.
+[**Authorizations**](#authorization) are managed by mandatory permission declaration on a route (eg a role name, or an object access), and relies on supplied functions to check whether a user has this role or can access an object.
-An additional feature is that the application aborts requests on routes for which there is no explicit authorization declarations, allowing to catch forgotten requirements (see `FSA_CHECK` below).

 [**Parameters**](#parameters) expected in the request can be declared, their presence and type checked, and they are added automatically as named parameters